kkent030315/jekyll-darkred-theme/README.md

 # enable/disable thumbnails forcibly
 post_thumbnails: true

-# this image will shown if the thumbnail was not specified in the post
+# image will shown if the thumbnail was not specified in the post
 post_default_thubnail: "/relative/path/to/<my_default_thumbnail.png>"

 # show default thumbnail in the post list if not specified